wincent/masochist/README.md

 When I mentioned the "Golden Age" above, I did so with some irony.
 Things *have* changed, and for the better, but they will surely change again.
 I don't want to punish myself on an endless upgrade treadmill, but I do want to embrace change to some extent.
 That means I do want to build something new from time to time, for fun, even if I know it won't last forever.

-So, I won't be at all suprised if 10 years from now I feel the same way about GraphQL as I do today about Rails.
+So, I won't be at all surprised if 10 years from now I feel the same way about GraphQL as I do today about Rails.
 [REST]() delivered value, but it had its drawbacks too, and GraphQL will be the same.
 Nothing is perfect, and nothing is permanent.

 Nevertheless, I think there's an opportunity here to get *most* of my content into Markdown (which can reasonably be expected to be a good default choice for another 5 or even 10 years, and which is structured enough to make converting it into other formats feasible).
 And keeping it in Git, versioned ("as God intended"), is a highly desirable property.
 Git's long term prognosis as an abstraction, piece of software, and data storage and exchange protocol, is about as solid as these things come in the malleable and ever-changing world of software.